 How to tackle the threat?

-PGI’s GCHQ accredited Cyber Security Awareness (CSA) and Executive Cyber Awareness (ECA) courses are great places to start in educating a workforce.
+PGI’s GCHQ accredited Cyber Security Awareness (CSA) course is a great place to start in educating a workforce.

 Protection Group International believes that cyber security doesn’t need to be overly complicated, incomprehensible or vastly expensive.
 We specialise in delivering strategic vulnerability assessment services and offer a range of senior cyber awareness education to enable you to tackle cyber threats in-house.
 For more information click here.